opentelekomcloud-docs/distributed-cache-service/umn/source/getting_started/accessing_an_instance/accessing_a_dcs_redis_instance_through_redis-cli.rst

 #. .. _dcs-ug-0326009__en-us_topic_0148195299_li5799181918288:

-   Obtain the IP address and port number of the DCS Redis instance to be accessed.
+   View the IP address/domain name and port number of the DCS Redis instance to be accessed.

    For details, see :ref:`Viewing Details of a DCS Instance <dcs-ug-0312016>`.